Wolmarans

 Wolmarans is a surname from the Alsace-Lorraine region in France.
-The surname is mostly found in South Africa and was brought there by Joseph Wolmarans (Sources quote Wolmerans).
-Joseph Wolmarans arrived in Cape Town circa 1746 as a soldier for the Dutch East India Company.
+Today the surname is mostly found in South Africa and was brought there by Joseph Wolmarans (Sources quote Wolmerans).
+Joseph Wolmarans arrived in Cape Town circa 1746 as a soldier for the Dutch East India Company and records show that he is from Strasbourg in Alsace, France.
+The surname is a latinised form of a Allemani surname meaning "son of famous wolf", which refers to a warrior or leader.
 Later he held a wine and brandy license in Rondebosch, Cape Town, South Africa.